Prioritise the Best Variation: Introduction

 We thus pose our research question for GV:

 \textbf{RQ:} \emph{Can we design a more expressive GV which guarantees deadlock freedom for cyclic-structured processes?} We follow the line of work from CP to Priority CP, and present Priority GV (PGV), a~variant of GV which decouples channel creation from thread spawning, thus allowing cyclic-structured processes, but which nonetheless guarantees deadlock freedom via priorities.
 This closes the circle of the connection between CP and GV~\cite{wadler14}, and their priority-based versions, PCP~\cite{dardhagay18extended} and PGV.
+We cannot straightforwardly adapt the priority typing from PCP to PGV, as PGV adds higher-order functions.
+Instead, the priority typing for PGV follow the work by Padovani and Novara~\cite{padovaninovara15}.

 We make the following main contributions: \begin{enumerate} \item \textbf{Priority GV}.
 We present Priority GV (\cref{sec:pgv}, PGV), a session-typed functional language with priorities, and prove \emph{subject reduction} (\cref{thm:pgv-subject-reduction-confs}) and \emph{progress} (\cref{thm:pgv-closed-progress-confs}).